Azure/azure-quickstart-templates/service-fabric-secure-cluster-5-node-1-nodetype-wad/README.md

 If you are wanting to create a custom ARM template for your cluster, then you have to choices.

 1. You can acquire this sample template make changes to it.
-2. Log into the azure portal and use the service fabric portal pages to generate the template for you to customize.
+1. Log into the azure portal and use the service fabric portal pages to generate the template for you to customize.
-	3. Log on to the Azure Portal [http://aka.ms/servicefabricportal](http://aka.ms/servicefabricportal).
+1. Log on to the Azure Portal [http://aka.ms/servicefabricportal](http://aka.ms/servicefabricportal).
-	2. Go through the process of creating the cluster as described in [Creating Service Fabric Cluster via portal](https://azure.microsoft.com/documentation/articles/service-fabric-cluster-creation-via-portal) , but do not click on ***create**, instead go to Summary and download the template.
+1. Go through the process of creating the cluster as described in [Creating Service Fabric Cluster via portal](https://azure.microsoft.com/documentation/articles/service-fabric-cluster-creation-via-portal) , but do not click on ***create**, instead go to Summary and download the template and parameters.

  ![DownloadTemplate][DownloadTemplate]

-	1. you can save the downloaded template to your local machine, make any changes you need and deploy to azure.
+Unzip the downloaded .zip on your local machine, make any changes to template or the parameter file as you need.

 ## Deploying the ARM template to Azure using resource manager PS